 Bon Jovi's album "The Circle" album was released just before Christmas in 2009.

 On a personal note; it would have been hard not to have become a huge fan of Bon Jovi during the past years of privilege that I enjoyed in being so close to the action on many occasions.
-In my opinion, the Bonjovi-Sambora song writing is comparable with the Lennon-McCartney legend.
+In my opinion, the Bonjovi-Sambora song writing was comparable with the Lennon-McCartney legend.
 The Bon Jovi performances are given with such vitality and enthusiasm that never fail to captivate the audiences.

 Maybe I've come to take it for granted, but the huge and enduring fanbase who find Bon Jovi shows so outstanding on so many occasions, say it all !

 I was lucky enough to be able to see their "Lost Highway" show at Twickenham stadium in London on 28th June 2008, though I missed all of "The Circle" performances when they took over London's O2 arena for more than a week during the Summer 2010.